 An essential pre-condition for using hydrogen as fuel in power generation is based on its availability.
 Especially when being generated from sources which are of fluctuating character is intermediate storage of fuel and its availability at the site essential.

 Main technologies to produce hydrogen and representing current state of the art technologies are electrolysis to split water into hydrogen and oxygen and reformation of hydrocarbons.
+While renewable electricity for the production of large amounts of hydrogen via electrolysis is not available today, reforming of hydrocarbons could be used to start the implementation of a hydrogen based energy infrastructure.

 Electrolysis